Teacher Education and Certification

 5. Demonstrated ability to establish and maintain positive, productive relationships among faculty, staff, and academic leaders from a range of disciplines; and,

 6. Evidence of success in developing constructive relations with education agencies outside of the university.

 Interested candidates should electronically submit an application consisting of a cover letter, curriculum vitae, and research and teaching statements to the Missouri University of Science and Technology's Human Resources Office at http://hr.mst.edu/careers/academic/ .
-Review of applications will begin January 15, 2018.
+Review of applications to begin January 15, 2019.
 Specific questions about the position can be addressed to Kate Drowne at email@example.com .

 The final candidate is required to provide copies of official transcript(s) for any college degree(s) listed in application materials submitted.
 Copies of transcript(s) should be provided prior to the start of employment.
 In addition, the final candidate may be required to verify other credentials listed in application materials.

 Failure to provide official transcript(s) or other required verification may result in the withdrawal of the job offer.